p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

 Duration: 40 minutes

-In this lab, you will learn how to build and deploy Spring applications to Azure Spring Apps.
+In this lab, you will learn how to build and deploy both frontend as well as backend Spring applications to Azure Spring Apps.
+In order to develop a high level grasp of how to deploy and operate the same, you will first attempt to setup a very basic hello-world spring boot app.
+After that, we will configure Spring Cloud Gateway, deploy the frontend and backend apps of acme-fitness (the demo application you will use in this lab), and verify that we can access the frontend.
+Additionally, we will change the Spring Cloud Gateway rules for these backend apps and set them up to communicate with the Application Configuration Service and the Service Registry.

 ### Exercise 1: Deploy a Hello World service to ASA-E